Bathroom Remodeling Information & Tips

 - If the existing bathroom drainpipes are made of galvanized iron, they must be replaced with currently accepted material.

-While these rules may seem onerous to you, your Licensed Construction Supervisor (me) will take care of all of them for you, ensuring that your new bathroom is safe, sound and in compliance.
+- While these codes may seems oneous, your Construction Supervisor (me) will take care of all of them for you, ensuring that your new bathroom is safe, sound and in compliance.

 *YOU SHOULD NEVER PULL A BUILDING PERMIT ON BEHALF OF YOUR CONTRACTOR.